ymniquet/eQuimageLab/docs/source/image.rst

 You can also access the image as ``Image[:]`` (which returns a view on ``Image.image``), and specific channels of the image as, e.g., ``Image[0]`` (which returns a view on ``Image.image[0,:,:]``, the red channel for RGB images).

-You can inquire about the size, number of channels, color space and model of an image with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:
+You can inquire about the size, number of channels, color space and model of an image with the following methods of the :py:class:`Image <equimage.image.Image>` class:

-.. currentmodule:: equimagelab.equimage.image.Image
+.. currentmodule:: equimage.image.Image

 .. autosummary::